Robin-Reynard/WhiteRabbit_CHIP-8-Emulator/README.md

 **Function**: The equivalent of pressing/releasing a key on the keyboard
 **Input**:
 * command_key (YOUR_KEY as either a number 0-9 or a letter A-F, depending on the key)
-* command_action (either PRESS or RELEASE depending on desired action)
+* command_action (either PRESS or RELEASE depending on the desired action)
 ```
 '{"request": "PUBLISH_COMMAND","command_key": "YOUR_KEY","command_action": "PRESS|RELEASE"}'
 ```